TupaakulaMonica/Stepin_Parking-Management/README.md

-# Project Information
+# Parking Management

-* Add a brief discription about the project
+* To monitor the number of vehicles being parked in the parking area and managing the area without creating any traffic
-* Add the information about extra folders or files added
+* The flowchart and structural diagrams are given in the folders